 Scroll down to the “Buyer Protection Guarantee” section.

-If you have any questions or would like to know more about the Verified Seller requirements, please email support@morphmarket.com
+If you have any questions about the Buyer Protection Badge or the Buyer Protection Guarantee, please email support@morphmarket.com.

 I find it disappointing that this “protection” is only available for sellers who choose to use MM shipping.
 That will prevent a lot of trustworthy, upstanding sellers from getting the badge simply because they choose to work with other shipping companies.
 It should be made very, very clear to buyers that this guarantee requires a seller to only use MM shipping and that choosing to use another shipping service is all it takes to be restricted from having the badge.
 Or even better, roll this back and allow it to cover all verified shippers as long as the transaction takes place through MorphMarket.
 In my opinion this badge should be a certification of a seller following MM policies and being trustworthy, not a loyalty badge as to whether they use MM shipping only or not.